billymohajeri/billymohajeri.github.io/README.md

 ### Setup

-- Clone your this repositery to your local machine.
+- Clone this repository to your local machine.
 - Open the project folder in VS Code.

 ## Authors